zacanger/niddesa/text/generated-translations/mahaniddesa/13-sinhala-google.md

 Separates, separates from the two virtues because the two virtues cannot be preserved.
 It is possible to separate because it is not possible.

-[APZ 134.2] (# apz134.2) # apz134.2 .ref .apz} "He is shocked by the mistake of karma"
+[APZ 134.2] (# apz134.2) # apz134.2 .ref .apz} "He is shocked by the mistake of kamma"
 He is shocked at whether it is virtuous or virtuous or both virtuous and virtuousRs Was erroneous.
 I was corrupted.
 I made the slip.
-Unknowingly I make the mistake of being shocked, trembling, especially shocked Vei means karma erroneous is the punyabhi edification or apunyabhi edification Wrong version of Anajabhi or Mavis.
+Unknowingly I make the mistake of being shocked, trembling, especially shocked Vei means kamma erroneous is the punyabhi edification or apunyabhi edification Wrong version of Anajabhi or Mavis.
 Dropped by Mavis. me Corrupted by.
 I was unknowingly mistaken and shocked.